amishra3/ct-tag-manager/README.md

 ## Setup

-### Requirements
-The generic tag manager requires that that the [CQ Library](https://github.com/Citytechinc/cq-library) is installed on your instance.

 ### Modifying body.jsp
 To prepare your project for CT Tag Manager usage, your global page body.jsp must include the following line just above the closing &lt;body&gt; tag: